 b- Your doctor may want to confirm your blood type as depending on the RH factor; you may need to start taking some medicines to avoid potential pregnancy risks.

-c- Certain medical tests may be conducted to check normalcy of your hormonal levels, red blood cells and white blood cells count.
+c- Certain medical tests may be conducted to check normalcy of your hormonal levels, red blood cells, and white blood cells count.

 d- Your blood will also be screened for immunities and other health issues like HIV, STD’s and Hepatitis B.

-e- Be prepared to pee in a cup as you may have to undergo urine tests during prenatal checkup to monitor your glucose and protein levels or to rule out gestational diabetes and preeclampsia.
+e- Be prepared to pee in a cup as you may have to undergo urine tests during a prenatal checkup to monitor your glucose and protein levels or to rule out gestational diabetes and preeclampsia.

 Little spotting at week 8 pregnancy may actually mean a sign of miscarriage or termination of pregnancy.
 So in such cases please do make an immediate visit to your doctor.